Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 ```
 ### Extended character sets: Unicode, UTF

 In the English-speaking world we live in a privileged bubble where everything is in our familiar character set, ie. the good old English typewriter/printing character set.
 ASCII is the familiar encoding for these.
-But it still limited; only about half the punctuation set we routinely use is in there, for example the dollar sign $ is there, but not a proper cents sign &#xa2; or UK Pounds sign &#xa3;.
+But it is still limited; only about half the punctuation set we routinely use is in there, for example the dollar sign $ is there, but not a proper cents sign &#xa2; or UK Pounds sign &#xa3;.

 European languages have many accented characters, like the &#xe9; in caf&#xe9;.
 Then there is the Cyrillic alphabet, eg. Kremlin = Кремль.
 Then the character sets of Chinese, Japanese, Korean and many other languages.
 These can be the compact "phonetic" character sets, like Japanese Hiragana ひらがな with 46 characters, or the Chinese-derived Kanji 漢字 set of thousands of characters.
-There is the arabic العَرَبِيَّة‎ character set which runs right to left.
+There is the Arabic العَرَبِيَّة‎ character set which runs right to left.
 My apologies to important languages I have not mentioned here.

-(How am I entering these characters in the Wiki text here? - mainly cut & paste from web pages).
+(How am I entering these characters in the Wiki text here? - mainly cut & paste from web pages, the easiest way).

 JavaScript allows the use of all these characters, using the Unicode character set.
 For example if you want to print a currency message: